Menditect/documentation/docs/Teststep/6-persist.md

 Domain model events (Before and After Delete), if configured, are triggered for Objects that are deleted.

+## Domain model Access

+Domain model access rights are not checked during Persist, but in the other teststep types.

 ## Actions

 ### Add a Persist Teststep